databricks/spark-training/ampcamp/movie-recommendation-with-mllib.md

 editing.
 Alternatively, you can use your favorite text editor locally and then copy-paste content into vim, emacs, or nano before running it.

-For any Spark computation, we first create a Spark context object.
+For any Spark computation, we first create a SparkConf object and use it to create a Spark context object.
 For Scala or Java programs, we do that by providing the Spark cluster URL, the Spark home directory, and the JAR file that will be generated when we compile our program.
 For Python programs, we only need to provide the Spark cluster URL.
 Finally, we also name our program "MovieLensALS" to identify it in Spark's web UI.

 This is what it looks like in our template code:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
 ~~~
+    val conf = new SparkConf()
+                 .setMaster(master)
+                 .setAppName("MovieLensALS")
+                 .set("spark.executor.memory", "2g")
+                 .setJars(Seq(jarFile))
-    val sc = new SparkContext(master, "MovieLensALS", sparkHome, Seq(jarFile))
+    val sc = new SparkContext(conf)
 ~~~
 </div>
 </div>